pomipomie/express_task_manager/README.md

 npm install
 ```

+3. Set your databases:

+  - My current stack:
+    - Main database: MongoDB on Mongo Atlas.
+    - Cahe database: Redis on Rdis cloud.
+    - (Optional: run databases on docker)

-1. Create a `.env` file in the root directory:
+4. Create a `.env` file in the root directory:
 ```

 MONGODB_URI=your_mongodb_connection_string